 2021 Distinguished Clare Boothe Luce Research Scholars:

-The Faculty Speakers Bureau is a collaborative effort among the eight SEPCHE institutions (Southeastern Pennsylvania Consortium for Higher Education) to foster an inter-campus exchange of experts to benefit students at all member colleges and universities.
+The Faculty Speakers Bureau is a collaborative effort among the seven SEPCHE institutions (Southeastern Pennsylvania Consortium for Higher Education) to foster an inter-campus exchange of experts to benefit students at all member colleges and universities.
 Currently more than 50 faculty members are participating in the Faculty Speakers Bureau.
 Each is willing to present guest lectures to classes at another institution.

 Those faculty members who are interested in seeing what this new project has to offer can search the Faculty Speakers Bureau list by topic, speaker or institution.